 Early Life

-David Arthur Duffield was born on September 21, 1940, in Ho-Ho-Kus, New Jersey.
-He graduated from Ridgewood High School in 1958 and went on to earn a bachelor's degree in electrical engineering and an MBA from Cornell University.
+David Arthur Duffield was born on September 21, 1940, in Cleveland, Ohio, but grew up in Ho-Ho-Kus, New Jersey.
+He graduated from Ridgewood High School in 1958.
+He earned a bachelor's degree in electrical engineering and an MBA from Cornell University.
+During his time at Cornell, he played in a band and was a pitcher on the baseball team.

 Rise to Success